 First, it’s a joint effort.
 Our in-market specialists stay in touch because it’s their job to know what’s going on in their market and they value making that connection.
 Then, they pass on feedback from home builders to our internal team as well as our partner brands to help strengthen both new and existing relationships.
 Simultaneously, our marketing team works with business development to update builders on new products and other timely information from our partner brands.

 We relay this information in in-person meetings, enewsletters, phone calls and more, with the goal that we’re fostering a two-way conversation between our manufacturers and our builders.

 If you’re not a HomeSphere brand partner, it’s important that you keep in contact with your customers on a regular basis, and that can generally be accomplished through an enewsletter.
 As Brandastic states, 86 percent of people like to receive news from businesses they’ve purchased from.
 Include information on your new products and closely monitor the performance of the emails (particularly the open and hard bounce rates) so you know if your emails are being ignored or if you have an outdated customer email list.
-We’ll talk more about healthy email lists and best email practices in a future post.
+We talk more about healthy email lists and best email practices in this post.

 Look for opportunities to cross-sell or upsell